 --new-cluster mode via systemd.

 If another node starts first and bootstraps the cluster, then the most advanced node joins that cluster, performs full SST and receives an index file where some transactions are missed in comparison with the index files it got before.
-That is why it is important to first start the node that which was shut down last or to look at the grastate.dat file to find the node with flag
+That is why it is important to start first the node which was shut down last, it should have flag

 After node A is restarted it will join the cluster automatically the same way as in Case 1.

 Nodes A and B disappear.
 Node C is not able to form the quorum alone as 1 node is less than 1.5 (half of 3).
 So the cluster on node C is switched to non-primary state and node C rejects any write transactions with an error message.

 Meanwhile, the single node C is waiting for other nodes to connect and try to connect to them itself.
 If it happens, after the network is restored and nodes A and B are running again, the cluster will be formed again automatically.
 If nodes A and B are just cut from node C, but they can still reach each other, they keep working as usual because they still form the quorum.

 However, if both nodes A and B crashed or restarted due to power outage, someone should turn on primary component on the C node with the following statement:

 SET CLUSTER posts GLOBAL 'pc.bootstrap' = 1

 All nodes crashed.
 In this case the grastate.dat file in the cluster directory is not updated and does not contain a valid sequence number

 If this happens, someone should find the most advanced node and start the server on it with the --new-cluster-force command line key.
 All other nodes will start as usual as in Case 3).